Arduino PID Control Tutorial

 Let’s try a more concrete example.
 Imagine a wheel attached to a motor.
 We want the wheel to remain in the position shown:

 A rotary encoder on the wheel gives the angle in degrees of the current wheel position.
-At our desired wheel position, the angle is zero.
+At our target wheel position, the angle is zero.

 What we want is for the motor to turn whenever the wheel is out of position.
 Furthermore, the motor is controlled through pulse width modulation.
 The wider the pulse, the farther the motor rotates.